abanoubmedhat/Multilingual_Customer_Feedback_Analyzer/README.md

 1. Detect the language of the input and return it as an ISO 639-1 code in the key "language".
 2. Translate the text into English and return it in "translated_text".
 3. Classify the sentiment as one of: 'positive', 'negative', or 'neutral' and return it in "sentiment".
-4. Optionally return a numeric confidence for language detection as "language_confidence".
-Provide the output ONLY in a valid JSON format with the keys: "translated_text", "sentiment", "language", and "language_confidence" (language_confidence may be null).
+Provide the output ONLY in a valid JSON format with the keys: "translated_text", "sentiment", and "language".
 Text: "{text}"
 '''
 ```